geeknik/glitch-gremlin-ai/DESIGN.md

 6. Governance and Community Chaos Challenges

 Community Chaos Challenges transform the Glitch Gremlin from a niche developer tool into a more participatory experience:
-	1. Proposal Creation: A user (or group) stakes a certain amount of $GLITCH to propose a chaos test on a public or private project.
+	1. Proposal Creation: A user (or group) stakes a certain amount of $GREMLINAI to propose a chaos test on a public or private project.
 	2. Voting: Other token holders can vote to approve or reject the proposal.
 	3. Chaos Execution: If approved, the system automatically schedules the test in the off-chain queue, funding it from the project’s treasury or from staked tokens.
 	4. Rewards: Once the test completes, the system can distribute rewards to participants—like the proposer or top voters—based on the outcome or success of the chaos test.